Breakout Sessions Schedule

 “The First 250: The Good, the Bad, and the Ugly” Presenters: Richard Tahvildaran, Eric Oifer, Christina Gabler, Paul Klumpe, Rebecca Romo, Aaron Crawford, and Amber Urrutia In anticipation of the 250th anniversary of democracy in America, we reflect on large trends (the good, bad, and ugly) in democratic life from the perspective of political science, sociology, economics, and philosophy.
 Tags: Good for all employee groups |

 On Campus only.
-Room TBD.
-This session will not be recorded.
+Room HSS 165.
+This session was not recorded.

 |